 If you're on Windows 10, MuseScore can be installed from the Windows Store.
-Clickinghere will open Musescore's .page in the Store app.
-There you will only have to click Get the app > and MuseScore will be downloaded and installed followed by
+Clickinghere C will open Musescore's .page in the Store app.
+There you will only have to click Get the app > and MuseScore will be downloaded and installed

-Otherwise you can get the Windows installer from the download page of the MuseScore website.
-Click on the link to start the download.
+Otherwise you can get the Windows installer from thedownload Z page of the MuseScore website.
+Click on the link to .start the download.
 Your Internet browser will ask you to confirm that you want to download this file.
-Click Save File
+Click Save File followed by